 Fortunately, in most cases your lender will order a bank valuation during the cooling off or finance period, so you will know before you purchase the property whether there is any shortfall you need to cover.
 If you’re buying at an auction, it’s vital you speak to your lender before you bid, as the bank valuation may only be calculated after the auction.

-When your LVR is more than 80%, your lender may require you to pay a fee known as Lenders Mortgage Insurance (LMI).
+When the LVR on a loan is more than 80%, your interest rate may be higher.
+Additionally, you will generally need to pay for Lenders Mortgage Insurance (LMI).
 LMI is designed to protect the lender if you can’t meet your repayments and default on your home loan.
 In such a scenario, should your property sell for less than what you owe, then LMI will cover the shortfall for the lender.

 It’s important to understand that LMI is designed to protect the lender and not the borrower.
 The good news is in many cases the premium for your LMI can be added to your home loan, so it won’t need to be paid up front.